 6

-One box with several zachere [trifles] and used handkerchiefs
+____________One box with several zachere [trifles] and used handkerchiefs

 In the chests [casse] at the foot of the bed, within which